muqriher72/Advertising-Campaign-Analytics/README.md

 By identifying the most effective platform, the marketing agency can allocate resources more efficiently to optimize advertising strategies and yield better results for clients.

 The project invovles the following technical concepts:
-- Python: Numpy, Pandas, Matplotlin, Seaborn, Scikit-Learn
+- Python: Numpy, Pandas, Matplotlib, Seaborn, Scikit-Learn
 - Hypothesis Testing
 - Regression Analysis
 - A/B Testing